-What is a Rent Roll in Commercial Real Estate?
+What is a Rent Roll?

-DUe DILIGENCE Is Essential When Examining A Project's Rent Roll
+Due Diligence is Essential When Examining a Project's Rent Roll

 Rent Roll vs. Gross Potential Income

 Unlike looking at a property's GPR, or gross potential income, which only shows what a property could make under ideal circumstances (100% occupancy at market rent), a rent roll provides a true snapshot of what a property is making right now.
 In practice, most commercial real estate projects won't be 100% occupied.
 Also, in many cases, tenants have signed leases locking them into a rate well below the current market rent.

 In addition to looking at a project's rent roll, other great ways to examine a commercial property's financial health include checking out its TTM (trailing twelve months) data, or its T3 (trailing three months) data.